Lucy-Ford-egg/St.-Ewe-Website/README.md

 ## Quick start

 1. Clone this repository
-2. `npm install` in the project root folder on local
+2. `npm install --legacy-peer-deps` in the project root folder on local.
+Running on some packages which require legacy peer deps.
 3. `npm run dev` to start the studio and frontend locally
    - Your studio should be running on [http://localhost:3333](http://localhost:3333)
    - Your frontend should be running on [http://localhost:8000](http://localhost:8000)